 Your surgeon and nurses will give you instructions on what exercises and movements you can do while your incisions are healing.
 Check with your surgeon or nurse before starting exercises, such as:

 Your first follow-up appointment will be _____ days after your procedure.

-Redness, warmth, or increased pain in your nipple and areola area and/or donor site
+- Redness, warmth, or increased pain in your nipple and areola or your donor site

 - Any type of skin infection on any part of your body